Tai-Rocha/Carpornis_melanocephala/README.md

-## This is a scripts repository of ecological niche models (ENMs) analysis for *Carpornis melanocephala* (Passeriformes: Cotingidae) in Rio de Janeiro State,Brazil.
+#### Repository of ecological niche models (ENMs) analysis for *Carpornis melanocephala* (Passeriformes: Cotingidae) in Rio de Janeiro State,Brazil.
-#### Author scripts: Tainá Rocha
+#### Author : Tainá Rocha
-#### Here we use ENMs to map suitability climatic condition for Black-headed berryeater (*C.melanocephala*) in Rio de Janeiro state.
+#### Here we use ENMs to map climatic suitability for Black-headed berryeater (*C.melanocephala*) in Rio de Janeiro state.
 Our goal it's find new  populations in future fieldwork.

-##### Script folders was divided in subfolder as follow:
+##### Scripts Folder structure:

-- [x] Exploratory analysis : to study the georeferenced data in all climatic variables which we use in this study.
+- [x] Exploratory data analysis : to study the georeferenced data in all climatic variables which we use in this study.
 We use climatic data from Worldclim database (http://www.worldclim.com/version2 in 30 seconds resolution (~1 km²)).

 - [x] Pearson_Correlation: to verify the pairwise variables correlation and after choose variables less autocorrelated.